cproctor/ub-cs-education-handbook/source/tracks/advanced_certificate_track_for_in_service_teachers.md

 ```
 ### Audience

-The Advanced Certificate Track for In-Service Teachers is designed for New York teachers currently holding
+The Advanced Certificate Track is designed for New York teachers currently holding
-a teaching certificate in another discipline.
+a teaching certificate in another discipline, or for preservice teachers currently preparing
+to teach in another discipline.
 This program builds on teachers’ expertise, experience, identities, and
 commitments to grow into a new subject area.
 There are no content knowledge
 prerequisites, however the program will require teachers to complete college-level
 CS coursework and will draw on existing pedagogical knowledge and
 pedagogical content knowledge in their current disciplines.

-The Advanced Certificate Track for In-Service Teachers is designed to be completed remotely by working
+The Advanced Certificate Track can be completed remotely by working
 professionals at their own pace.
-An ongoing context of practice is required, as teachers will design and
+An ongoing context of practice is required,
-implement interdisciplinary CS lessons as part of the program.
+as teachers will design and implement interdisciplinary CS lessons as part of
+the program.

 ### Admission requirements

+- Either:
-- **Initial or Professional NY teacher certification** in any discipline
+  - **Initial or Professional NY teacher certification** in any discipline and
   - **Teaching experience** (minimum one year recommended)
+- Or:
+  - **Current enrollment in a teacher preparation program**.
 - **An ongoing context of practice** (classroom teaching, club)
 - **Application essay** focused on vision for CS education
 - **Statement justifying preparation for CS coursework**